wdas/unf/doc/sphinx/api_reference/python/Broker.rst

         Stop a notice transaction.

-        This will trigger the emission of all captured :class:`Notice.StageNotice` notices.
+        This will trigger the emission of all captured :class:`unf.Notice.StageNotice` notices.
 Each notice type will be consolidated before emission if applicable.

         .. warning::

-            It is preferrable to use :class:`NoticeTransaction` over this API to safely manage transactions.
+            It is preferrable to use :class:`unf.NoticeTransaction` over this API to safely manage transactions.